Stuartteh1995/e-Commerce-BackEnd/README.md

 This application empowers users with the ability to effortlessly manage products in an online e-commerce shop.
 Users can seamlessly add, remove, update, and modify product information through the application's intuitive interface.
 It serves as a showcase for the robust back-end code that drives the functionality of the e-commerce platform.
+This application uses Mysql and sequalise.

 How to use:
 - Open integrated terminal in VScode.